dosipod/SrWiki/Digital-Microphone-Hookup.md

 For an ESP32 in a D1 Mini form factor, you should be able to use GPIO pins 26, 18 and 22.
 To do so, edit audio_reactive.h, change the pin numbers and then recompile.

+We do not have these digital microphones running on an ESP8266.

 Having problems getting the INMP441 running with WLED?
 Here's a test sketch (which you can compile with the Arduino IDE): https://pastebin.com/Ua7s7LYF

 Here's the first board I've seen with the ICS-43434 at: https://www.tindie.com/products/serg74/digital-i2s-microphone-ics-43434-add-on/